 2700.
 FEDERAL REPORTING REQUIREMENTS

-Following are instructions and definitions to use in completing the Statistical Report on Medical Care: Eligibles, Recipients, Payments, and Services, Form HCFA-2082, andThis hard-copy report form, and the electronic MSIS replacement, are used to report Medicaid cost and utilization data annually to HCFA by States, Territories, and the District of Columbia.
+Following are instructions and definitions to use in completing the Statistical Report on Medical Care: Eligibles, Recipients, Payments, and Services, Form HCFA-2082, and the Medicaid Statistical Information System (MSIS.)
+This hard-copy report form, and the electronic MSIS replacement, are used to report Medicaid cost and utilization data annually to HCFA by States, Territories, and the District of Columbia.
 Unless otherwise noted, use of the word "State" in the following sections refers to all reporting jurisdictions.

 Since 1972, HCFA has required annual submission of Form HCFA-2082 from all States and Territories that operate Medicaid programs under title XIX of the Social Security Act.